heavy-duty/wallet-adapter/README.md

 ## Resources

-[Quickstart](/packages/raw-example/README.md) - Let your users select a wallet and connect to it.
+- [Quickstart](/packages/raw-example/README.md) - Let your users select a wallet and connect to it.
+- [Quickstart CDK](/packages/cdk-example/README.md) - Let your users select a wallet and connect to it using the headless UI package.
+- [Quickstart Material](/packages/material-example/README.md) - Let your users select a wallet and connect to it using Angular Material UI.

+NOTE: Using the material package is the easiest way to get started, but it's less customizable, instead if you want a custom experience use the CDK or the base library.